 This should be obvious, but there are many different types of hierarchies, such as (in an enterprise context): profit centre hierarchies, cost centre hierarchies, WBS structure hierarchies, cost element hierarchies, financial statement hierarchies, and the list goes on.

-And lastly, let me introduce a bit more vernacular specific to hierarchies:
+And lastly, let me introduce a bit more vernacular from the tree analogy introduced earlier:

 Any nodes that have parent and child nodes are called intermediate or inner nodes.